Brevard Zoo: Wild Florida

+American alligators in a Wild Florida habitat.

 Opening as one of the zoo’s original attractions in 1994, Wild Florida is the only major loop that has not yet seen a major redevelopment.
 This does not mean the loop has not received any changes whatsoever since that time, however; for the zoo has invested in smaller additions and refurbished habitats that directly benefit the zoo’s conservation efforts and general wellbeing of the resident animals.

 Wild Florida is essentially the zoo’s “native” animal loop; which subsequently highlights certain animals associated with, and (mostly) local to the State of Florida.

 Sharing the following habitats with the neighboring Rainforest Revealed, a large lagoon serves as the first impression for these two major loops.
 Visitors cross over a narrow boardwalk over this lagoon to enter and exit this loop, all while passing by American alligators and American crocodiles on either side.

 In 2021, the zoo’s North American river otters fell ill and succumbed to their illnesses unexpectedly.
 As of 2025, their former habitat has been converted into a home for an alligator snapping turtle.

 After arriving from their original home at the Naples Zoo (where they were born), Chobe, Karoo, and Ruaha, the zoo’s lion brothers would move into a specially-built (albeit, temporary) habitat while the zoo could afford the funds to build them a permanent space in Expedition Africa.
 In 2024, the zoo was able to succeed on this promise, and subsequently moved the brothers to their new home in time for its opening.

 For a short time after the lions departed; “Pepper” the zoo’s last cheetah moved to the lions’ old digs from a temporary enclosure in the Rainforest Revealed.
 Pepper would live out her days in this habitat until her death in March 2025, which marked the end of the zoo’s relationship with captive cheetahs.

 In addition to the native wildlife, Wild Florida is also home to the “Adventure Outpost”, where visitors can choose to either take an aerial adventure through the Treetop Trek, or to chart a kayaking course through a zoo-protected wetland.

 One of the zoo’s leading conservation efforts involves the release and rehabilitation of rescued American black bears.
 However, not every bear is able to be successfully released, which is how the zoo’s resident bears came to live here.
 Currently, the zoo maintains Cheyenne, Brody, and Betty, who are all non-releasable bears, with each one serving as an ambassador for their wild counterparts.